[ Return to Articles | Show Comments | Submit Comment ]

 - FLTK-1.1.10 [released 27th December 2009]

-This was the most established and stable version, mainly because the lead developers had a lot of commercial code
+This was previously the most established and stable version, mainly because the lead developers had a lot of commercial code

 that depended on it.
 However this also meant that the programming interface and the data structures could not really be

 changed to support much-needed new features.
 FLTK-1.1.x uses the current locale for character rendering and is therefore

 somewhat limited to "western" locales.
 If you target the US or other countries that use latin character sets, this is

 probably not an issue.